Fast Multi-Agent Temporal-Difference Learning via Homotopy Stochastic Primal-Dual Optimization: Computational experiments

 \section{Computational experiments}

-We use Mountain Car Task~\cite{sutton2018reinforcement} to conduct computational experiments.
-We generate the dataset using the approach presented in~\cite{wai2018multi}, obtain a policy by running SARSA with $d=300$ features, and sample the trajectories of states and actions according to the policy.
+\tc{black}{We first utilize a modified Mountain Car Task~\cite[Example~10.1]{sutton2018reinforcement} for multi-agent policy evaluation problem.} We generate the dataset using the approach presented in~\cite{wai2018multi}, obtain a policy by running SARSA with $d=300$ features, and sample the trajectories of states and actions according to the policy.
+The discount factor is set to $\gamma=0.95$.
 We simulate the communication network with $N$ agents using the Erd\H{o}s-R\'{e}nyi graph with connectivity $0.1$.
-At every time, each agent observes a local reward that is generated as a random proportion of the total reward.
-Since the stationary distribution $\Pi$ is unknown, we use sampled averages from the whole dataset to compute sampled versions of $A$, $b$, $C$ as $\hat{A}$, $\hat{b}$, $\hat{C}$.
-Then we can formulate an empirical MSPBE as $ \Vert \hat{A}x- \hat{b}\Vert^2_{\hat{C}^{-1}}/2$ and compute the optimal empirical MSPBE.
+At every time instant, each agent observes a local reward that is generated as a random proportion of the total reward.
+Since the stationary distribution $\Pi$ is unknown, we use sampled averages from the entire dataset to compute sampled versions $\hat{A}$, $\hat{b}$, and $\hat{C}$ of $A$, $b$, and $C$.
+We then formulate an empirical MSPBE as $(1/2) \Vert \hat{A}x- \hat{b}\Vert^2_{\hat{C}^{-1}}$ and compute the optimal empirical MSPBE.
 We use this empirical MSPBE as an approximation of the population MSPBE to calculate the optimality gap.
-The dataset has $85453$ samples.
-We use one trajectory of $300,000$ samples for running algorithms with multiple passes.
-We set initial restart time $T_1=100,000$ and choose different learning rates $\eta$ for SPD.
+The dataset contains $85453$ samples and we run our online algorithm over one trajectory of $30000$ samples using multiple passes. \tc{black}{We set an initial restart time to $T_1=10^5$ and a restart round to $K=4$ to insure $T_1 \simeq O(K+\log T_1)$, take large bounds for Euclidean projections, and choose different learning rates $\eta$.}

-We compare Algorithm~\ref{alg:new-alg} (DHPD) with stochastic primal-dual (SPD) algorithm under different settings.
-For $N=1$, SPD corresponds to GTD in~\cite{liu2015finite, wang2017finite, touati2017convergent}, and for $N>1$, SPD becomes the multi-agent GTD~\cite{lee2018primal}.
-We show computational results for $N=1$ and $N=100$ in Fig.~\ref{fig.compare1} and Fig.~\ref{fig.compare100}, respectively.
-The optimality gap is the difference between empirical MSPBE and the optimal one.
-We set the initial learning rate for DHPD to $\eta_1=0.1$, and observe that our algorithm converges faster than SPD in all cases, thereby demonstrating its sample efficiency.
+We compare \tc{black}{the performance of} Algorithm~\ref{alg.main} (DHPD) with stochastic primal-dual (SPD) algorithm under different settings.
+For $N=1$, SPD corresponds to GTD algorithm in~\cite{liu2015finite, wang2017finite, touati2017convergent}, and for $N>1$, SPD becomes the multi-agent GTD algorithm~\cite{lee2018primal}.
+We show computational results for $N=1$ and $N=10$ in Fig.~\ref{fig.compare1} and Fig.~\ref{fig.compare100}, respectively.
+The optimality gap is the difference between empirical MSPBE and the optimal one. \tc{black}{Our algorithm achieves a smaller optimality gap} than SPD in all cases, thereby demonstrating its sample efficiency. \tc{black}{In computational experiments with simple diminishing stepsizes, the algorithm converges relatively slow as is typical in stochastic optimization.
+Also, our online algorithm competes well against the approach that utilizes pre-collected i.i.d.\ samples (instead of true i.i.d.\ samples from the stationary distribution) in a fixed buffer. }